jzyra/ArpPoisonning/README.md

 #Build

-For build this tool for Linux :
-You must install libpcap-dev
+For build this tool for Linux, you must install libpcap-dev

     sudo apt-get install libpcap-dev